Skip to Main Content

 In the first part of the Founder Mode Series, we explored what “Founder Mode” really means and why the concept has gone viral.
 I made the case that Founder Mode isn’t an always-on thing — it’s a mode, a moment-in-time experience.
 And it’s not the only mode founders need to be aware of.

-In this article, I’ll share at least 13 modes that are essential to founders (including Founder Mode) and make the case that being modal-aware and able to intentionally shift modes is vital.
+In this article, I’ll share the various modes that are often entered into by founders (including Founder Mode) and make the case that being modal-aware and able to intentionally shift modes is vital.
 Let’s dive in.

 The Modal Nature of Our Minds